ksdlck/Emitterarchy/README.md

 WARNING
 -------

-Only `.on` and `.emit` have been wrapped, and I haven't checked to see whether EventEmitter2 uses these internally for `.onMany` etc.
+Only `.on` and `.emit` have been wrapped, and I haven't checked to see whether EventEmitter2 uses these internally for `.many` etc.

 LICENSE
 -------